xapian/xapian-docsprint/howtos/weighting_scheme.rst

     };

-  Note:-The get_maxpart() function returns an upperbound on the weight returned
-        by get_sumpart().In order to do that ,it  requires the WDF_MAX statistic (the maximum wdf of the term among all documents) .
+Note: The get_maxpart() function returns an upperbound on the weight returned by get_sumpart().In order to do that ,it  requires the WDF_MAX statistic (the maximum wdf of the term among all documents) .